John Lee Tae-seok: Death

-However, when he briefly entered Korea on vacation in November 2008, he was diagnosed with stage 4 colon cancer and could not return to Tonj.
+When Tae-Sok briefly entered Korea on vacation in November 2008, he was diagnosed with stage 4 colon cancer and could not return to Tonj.
 He died on January 14, 2010, at 5:35 a.m. in the age of 48 at Catholic University Seoul St. Mary's Hospital in Seocho District, Seoul, in the presence of brothers of the Salesian Society, his family and relatives.
 His remains were buried in Salesian Priest's Cemetery, a Catholic cemetery in Damyang-gun, Jeollanam-do.
 His story was published in the Salesian Society magazine "The Salesian Family".
 It also published in "Bible Life" by the 'Caritas Sisters of Jesus' and also introduced in a book titled "Father, Will You Be My Friend?".

 While he was fighting the cancer which would eventually take his life, he received the Second Korean-American Esteemed Doctor Award.